 Message Format Control

 In the upper right quadrant, edge systems transmit messages with standardized data elements, using standard message formats.
-Note that this does NOT mean that the edge systems use Reference Terminologies “natively, as their Interface Terminologies; only that outgoing messages include both the verbatim (interface) forms and the normalized reference forms.
-It is always recommended that the original (verbatim) form be included (not replaced) for clinical accuracy.
+Note that this does NOT mean that the edge systems use Reference Terminologies natively as their Interface Terminologies; only that outgoing messages include both the verbatim (interface) forms and the normalized reference forms.
+It is recommended that the original (verbatim) form be included (not replaced) for clinical accuracy.
 HIEs in this quadrant do not require message transformation and normalization although message validation is still required.

 In the lower left quadrant, edge systems transmit messages with non-standard data elements in non-standard message formats.
 This quadrant requires that a central message handling system must perform message transformation to a standard form, e.g. HL7 V3, and must use maps to normalize data elements to standard (reference) forms.
 HIEs must develop these transformation and mapping engines as part of HIE installation and ongoing maintenance.
 It is important to remember that no terminology map is ever static – both the source and target terminologies will necessarily change in response to a changing healthcare environment, requiring ongoing vigilance and maintenance of the mappings.

 Where the HIT infrastructure is new or recently evolving, the governing body has significant opportunities to define new data standards.
 The body can develop, or more cost-effectively acquire, standardized interface terminologies to meet the needs of edge applications.
-Often these interface terminology come with mappings to appropriate reference standards.
-The governing body can then maintain these terminologies centrally, in the Terminology Services component, distributing them on a regular basis to edge systems.
+Often these interface terminologies come with mappings to appropriate reference standards.
+The governing body can then maintain these terminologies centrally, in the Terminology Services component, distributing them on a regular basis to edge systems, or allowing edge systems to subscribe or pull from the Terminology Services component.
+Having standard reference maps in the edge systems allow for the reuse of data collection instruments, decision support and reporting among edge systems.
+This can save significant resources that can be reapplied to other design and development of information system functions.

 If necessary, the health system can also develop or acquire the requisite mappings between the edge system interface terminologies and the desired (set of) reference terminologies to meet normalization requirements of the HIE.
 Again, these mappings should be persisted and maintained within the central Terminology Services component and distributed to the edge systems on a regular basis.
 The organization’s position in the 2 x 2 control matrix will direct which of these options is most cost-effective.